ibm-cloud-docs/codeengine/deploy-job.md

 To run a job with the CLI, use the `ibmcloud ce job run` command.

 The following example creates five new instances to run the container image specified in the `testjobdef` job definition.
 The resource limits and requests are applied per instance, so each instance gets 128 MB memory and 1 vCPU.
-This array job allocates 5 \* 128MiB = 640 MiB memory and 5 \* 1 vCPU = 5 vCPUs.
+This job allocates 5 \* 128MiB = 640 MiB memory and 5 \* 1 vCPU = 5 vCPUs.

 ```
 ibmcloud ce job run --name testjobrun --jobdef testjobdef --arraysize 5 --retrylimit 2